The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Heel can slip if the top strap isn’t secured properly

 The primary challenge with this brace is the steep learning curve for adjustment.
-Many people make the mistake of tightening all three straps, which almost guarantees your toes will go numb or you’ll wake up in pain.
+Tightening all three straps almost guarantees the toes will go numb or results in waking up in pain.
 The key is to keep the top (calf) strap snug to hold the splint in place, but leave the ankle and foot straps relatively loose.
 The splint’s hard shell, not the straps, is what does the work.
 Another very specific design flaw is the placement of the buckles.
 They are all on the right side of the boot.
 This is perfectly fine if you’re wearing it on your left foot, but it makes them incredibly awkward and difficult to reach if you need to wear it on your right foot.
 Finally, as you can see, it’s bulky.
 While lightweight, it’s still a big piece of hardware to have in bed.

 Best for Travel